-Table 3 details the materials required to create a 2m raingarden.
-While item prices may vary depending on the materials you select, building a 2m raingarden is likely to cost between \$400 and \$500 (plus the cost of a plumber).
+Table 2 details the materials required to create a 2m raingarden.
+While item prices may vary depending on the materials you select, building a 2m raingarden is likely to cost between \$400 and \$500 (plus the cost of a planter box and plumber).